marnovandermaas/idleLands-automation/README.md

 ## Features
 - Free roll (daily)
-- Reroll quests
-- Buy pots of gold
 - Use scrolls/buffs
 - Donate gold
 - Optimize equipment by gold or XP
+- Make choices
+- Cleanup inventory
+- Divine stumbler
+- Quests
+  - Reroll quests
+  - Buy pots of gold
-- Pet Adventures
+- Pet adventures
-  - auto collect adventures when completed
+  - Collect adventures when completed
-  - auto send your pets on adventures
+  - Send your pets on adventures
-- Active Pet
+- Active pet
+  - Use ability
-  - auto gold collect (request from Anten)
+  - Collect gold (request from Anten)
-  - and auto ascend (request from Anten) (checks for materials and if pet is maxed out)
+  - Ascend (request from Anten) (checks for materials and if pet is maxed out)
+  - Optimize equipment
 - Raids
-  - auto raiding, must be a guild leader or mod to use this feature
+  - Raiding (must be a guild leader or mod to use this feature)
-- Options Window
+- Options window
-  - Change the equipment optimization
   - Control each type of choice
   - Control each type of quest reroll
   - Control refresh intervals
   - Guild raid options
+  - Divine stumbler routes

 ## Todo
 - You have an idea/suggestion, please ask away

 ## Problems?
-Found a bug, [Open an issue](https://github.com/marnovandermaas/idleLands-automation/issues) and it will be looked at ASAP.
+Found a bug or want a new feature?
+[Open an issue](https://github.com/marnovandermaas/idleLands-automation/issues).

 ## Contributing
-If you wish to contribute all [pull requests](https://github.com/marnovandermaas/idleLands-automation/pulls) should be based off the `develop` branch.
+If you wish to contribute open a [pull requests](https://github.com/marnovandermaas/idleLands-automation/pulls).

 ## Credits
 - `Anten`